Fan Bingbing: 2018–2021: Tax case and hiatus

+Since June 2019, Fan appeared on the covers of international magazines, including Grazia Korea, Marie Claire Malaysia, L'Officiel Russia, and Harper's Bazaar Vietnam.
+In June 2020, Fan appeared on the cover of Lifestyle, her first Chinese magazine cover since the tax case.
+In August 2020, LVMH-owned Guerlain announced her as its global brand ambassador.
+On September 27, Fan posted photos on Weibo from a promotional event for the Hongqi E-HS9, but her name was absent from the list of celebrity guests in the car company's publicity; she later deleted the post.
+In October, Fan walked the red carpet at the 27th Huading Awards, where she had initially been scheduled to present an award but was omitted from the final ceremony lineup.
+On November 13, China's National Radio and Television Administration issued a notice prohibiting "law- and ethics-violating artists" from appearing or speaking publicly.
+On November 17, Fan appeared at the Ellemen Film Hero Awards to present an award for the animated film Legend of Deification, but she was excluded from the live broadcast on Youku.

-In the two years following her tax scandal until the end of 2020, as part of her efforts to pay the penalty, Fan filed over 200 infringement lawsuits in China, the majority of which she won.
+In the two years following her tax case until the end of 2020, as part of her efforts to pay the penalty, Fan filed over 200 infringement lawsuits in China, the majority of which she won.
 Some defendants, after losing their cases, appealed for a second trial, claiming that as a scandal-hit public figure, her image no longer held commercial value.
 However, these appeals were also unsuccessful.

-In April 2021, following Chinese actress Zheng Shuang’s tax scandal, a Weibo user posted in defense of Fan: “I hope the authorities will release the full list of those who contributed to the 11.7 billion yuan in back taxes after Fan Bingbing’s case.
-Don’t single someone out and crush them completely—publish the entire list and rectify the issue systemically.
+In April 2021, following Chinese actress Zheng Shuang's tax case, a Weibo user posted in defense of Fan: "I hope the authorities will release the full list of those who contributed to the in back taxes after Fan Bingbing's case.
+Don't single someone out and crush them completely—publish the entire list and rectify the issue systemically.
 Stop using the salary cap policy as a smokescreen to fool the audience.
-I believe exorbitant pay is a systemic issue, and solving it would be truly commendable.”
-Fan liked the post in Weibo but later unliked it and posted: “This world has never been fair.
+I believe exorbitant pay is a systemic issue, and solving it would be truly commendable."
+Fan liked the post in Weibo but later unliked it and posted: "This world has never been fair.
 When you feel something is unfair, you need to accept it as normal.
-When you feel something is fair, you should consider yourself lucky.”
+When you feel something is fair, you should consider yourself lucky."

-Unlike many other convicted celebrities in China, after the tax scandal, Fan was allowed to maintain a social media presence, which she parlayed into a successful career running her personal brand, Fan Beauty.
-Founded not long before her tax scandal, Fan Beauty's GMV surpassed 300 million RMB in 2021, 850 million RMB in 2022, and 1.1 billion RMB in 2023.
+Unlike many other Chinese celebrities who were convicted of tax evasion after her trend-setting case, Fan was allowed to maintain a social media presence, which she parlayed into a successful career running her personal brand, Fan Beauty.
+Founded not long before her tax case, Fan Beauty's GMV surpassed in 2021, in 2022, and in 2023.

-2022–present: Overseas comeback
+2022–present: Overseas ventures

+"A living flower can bloom in ten thousand ways."